 You may notice we've changed our fee structure as of May 1, 2016: Our sliding scale fees and your donations to Spirit Rock now guarantee support for our Community Meditation Center (CMC) teachers, so we will no longer ask for teacher dana at programs and events in our CMC.
 For further information about these changes, please click here to read our Frequently Asked Questions.

 Sliding Scale for Retreats and Daylongs

 Sliding-scale prices for retreats and daylongs allow Spirit Rock to keep programs affordable for those with limited financial means, while also giving participants the opportunity to make a tax-deductible donation to Spirit Rock at the point of registration.
-We rely upon donations to support approximately 25 percent of our operating costs.
+We rely upon donations to support approximately 25% of our operating costs.

-For all Spirit Rock programs offering a sliding-scale fee structure, any fee amount paid above the low-end of the sliding scale may be claimed as a tax-deductible donation to a nonprofit as organization to the extent allowed by law.
+For all Spirit Rock programs offering a sliding-scale fee structure, any fee amount paid above the low-end of the sliding scale may be claimed as a tax-deductible donation to a nonprofit organization to the extent allowed by law.
 Retreat participants who make sliding-scale donations will receive an acknowledgement letter from Spirit Rock citing the amount of their contribution.
-For daylong registration keep your confirmation letter as a receipt.
+For daylong registration, please keep your confirmation letter as a receipt.